Harry-Chen/permutation-generator/README.md

-# Permutation generation
+# Permutation calculator

-This repo implements the following four permutation generation methods (and their related intermediate number):
+This repo implements the following four permutation generating methods (and their related intermediate number) to calculate the permutation after / before a given one in:

 * lexicographical order (with incremental-based number as intermediate number)
 * incremental-based number order (with incremental-based number as intermediate number)